mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 > "...organizational metrics when applied to data from Windows Vista were statistically significant predictors of failure-proneness."

 This proved that Conway's Law is bidirectional: code level failure metrics indicate poor organizational metrics.
 And what were the organizational metrics that they collected?
-And how did these metrics speak towards software failure proness?
+And how did these metrics speak towards software failure proneness?

 _The following table has been adapted from the article, with the descriptions expanded for clarity and context.
 Low failure rate is is good, high failure rate is bad._